 Taking into account the Scientific Committee’s determination of whether the encounter was unexpected based on the relevant VME habitat suitability models, and advice on management actions, at its next annual meeting, the Commission shall determine management actions for each encounter area.
 Management actions determined by the Commission will apply as appropriate, unless otherwise determined, from the conclusion of the relevant Commission meeting.

 Members and CNCPs shall submit to the Secretariat annual reports of all benthic bycatch data from vessels flying their flag, consistent with CMM 02-2020 (Data Standards), to enable an ongoing review of the effectiveness of the spatial management arrangements.
-By no later than its annual meeting in 2019, the Scientific Committee shall develop a review process to provide for ongoing monitoring and feedback.
+[By no later than its annual meeting in 2019, the Scientific Committee shall develop a review process to provide for ongoing monitoring and feedback.]

-At its annual meeting in 2020, the Scientific Committee shall review and provide advice on the effectiveness of the applied management measures, including:
+At its annual meeting in 2021, the Scientific Committee shall review and provide advice on the effectiveness of the applied management measures, including: